 After a successful pilot program in Brooklyn, OEM and DOE launched Ready Schools in all five boroughs at the start of the 2009/2010 school year.
-The most recent event was held at PS 105 in the Bronx during Career Day, where students were taught the fundamentals of emergency preparedness.
+To date, nearly 18,000 public school students have been trained in emergency preparedness through the Ready Schools program.